 Naritasan Shinsho-ji Temple is a Buddhist temple located in Narita, Chiba Prefecture.
-The temple deity is Fudo Myo-o and has long been known as "Narita Fudo", while the place serves as a major center of the Fudo religion.
-About 3 million people visit the temple for the first worship from January 1st to January 3rd, and it is also known that sumo wrestlers and popular actors scatter beans during the Setsubun festival in February.
+The temple deity is Fudo Myo-o and has long been known as “Narita Fudo”.
+This place is major center of Fudoson belief.
+About 3 million people visit the temple from January 1st to January 3rd for the first prayer worship of the year.
+It is also known that sumo wrestlers and popular actors scatter beans during the Setsubun Festival in February at this temple.

 *Please make a reservation beforehand if you are visiting as a group.